Sheriff Callie's Wild West: Critical response

+Ratings

 The series' premiere received impressive ratings.
-On Disney Junior, it received a total viewer record of 1.35 million in 5:00 p.m.
+On Disney Junior, it received a total viewer record of 1.35 million at 5:00 p.m.
 It was also the 4th series telecasted to attract a 4.3 rating, making the #1 telecasted to appeal on all preschool demographics.
-The series also received more viewers in 5:30 p.m., with a total number of 1.42 million viewers and rating scores of 4.7 for kids 2–5, 5.0 for boys 2–5, and 4.3 for girls 2–5, making it the #1 series broadcast in the half-hour to appeal to the core demographics.
+The series also received more viewers at 5:30 p.m., with a total number of 1.42 million viewers and rating scores of 4.7 for kids 2–5, 5.0 for boys 2–5, and 4.3 for girls 2–5, making it the #1 series broadcast in the half-hour to appeal to the core demographics.
 The series also ranked at the number 1 spot in the Watch Disney Junior App in November, with a total of 23 million video views in its launch.